GlasgowAddress: 3rd Floor

 This Privacy Notice applies to the following categories of data subjects:

-- Temporary workers or contractors who have entered into or have applied to enter into a "contract for services" ("temporary workers")
+- temporary workers or contractors who have entered into or have applied to enter into a “contract for services” with our clients (“temporary workers”);

-- Job seekers or other applicants for permanent employment in the public, private and third sectors who contact us or who are referred to us ("permanent candidates")
+- job seekers or other applicants for permanent employment in the public and private sector who contact our clients or who are referred to us (“candidates”);

-- Former and potential temporary workers or permanent candidates
+- former and potential temporary workers or candidates;

 Why Do We Need to Process Personal Data?